tymothytym/dateSquirrel/readme.md

 ```

 Who says programming is full of niche, inpenetrable and hard to spell words?
-Everyone.
-That's who.
+Everyone; that's who.
 Literally everyone.

 <a name="scss"/></a>
 ### SCSS